dhis2-metadata/TBDR-Anti_Tuberculosis_Drug_Resistance_Survey/docs/tb_drs_design.md

 | You entered a laboratory result before the date of inoculation.
 Laboratory result date must be on or after inoculation date.
 Please check both dates. | **Error:** Date of laboratory result precedes the date of inoculation |
 | Answer "Yes" has been assigned automatically.
 The patient is either registered for TB treatment already and/or has confirmed previous treatment for TB. | **Warning:** The previous treatment history status is assgned automatically based on the answers in the Case Report Form |
 | If initial screening is based on microscopy examination of > 2 samples then add only the 2 samples with the highest bacterial load. | **Warning:** User can only add screening data from two samples only |

+### Validation

+The data entry forms contain several date validation checks.
+These include:

+- Date of HIV status cannot be prior to Date of birth
+- Date of previous treatment initiation cannot be prior to Date of birth
+- Test result dates for Culture and DST cannot be prior to inoculation dates
+- Test dates cannot precede sample collection dates
+- Sample shipment date cannot precede sample collection date
+- Sample arrival date cannot precede shipment date

+Additional validation checks can be set up.

 ### Analytics and Indicators